• HOME

 • Free Breakfast

-• Outdoor garden, bar, wifi
+• Outdoor garden, bar, WiFi

 Maya Papaya is yet another hostel better disguised as a cute boutique hotel!